Global stocks edge higher as Turkey worries offset U.S.-China trade talks

 "Any conversations we have with China to come up with a deal and any conversations we have with Mexico would be seen as a win for the U.S." said Jeffrey Frankel, president at Stuart Frankel & Co in New York.

+MSCI's All-Country World index <.MIWD00000PUS>, which follows shares in 47 countries, rose 0.3 percent, notching its first weekly gain in two weeks.

-Turkey's lira tumbled as much as 8.5 percent to 6.3 per dollar, having recovered ground rapidly in recent days.
+Turkey's lira tumbled as much as 8.5 percent to 6.3 per dollar <TRY=D3>, having recovered ground rapidly in recent days.
 It was last down by about 4 percent.

 The currency plunged to a record low of 7.24 per dollar at the start of the week as worsening relations between Turkey and the United States added to losses driven by concerns over President Tayyip Erdogan's influence over monetary policy.
 The currency has lost a third of its value this year.